Michael Harriman

-Michael Grant Harriman (born 23 October 1992) is a former professional footballer who plays as a defender for Southern League Premier Division Central club AFC Rushden & Diamonds.
-He is currently Head of Player Care at Peterborough United academy.
+Michael Grant Harriman (born 23 October 1992) is a former professional footballer who played as a defender.
+He was most recently manager of AFC Rushden & Diamonds.

 Career

 Queens Park Rangers

 Harriman made his professional debut on 23 August 2011 after being introduced as a 31st-minute substitute for Bradley Orr in a 2–0 defeat at home to Rochdale in the League Cup second round.
 This was followed by his Premier League debut four days later in a 2–0 defeat away to Wigan Athletic, coming on as a 61st-minute substitute for Fitz Hall.

 On 10 November 2011, Harriman was loaned to Southern League Premier Division club St Albans City for one month.
 He made his debut for St Albans two days later in a 4–1 win at home to Evesham United, in which he assisted two goals from Paul Furlong.
 Harriman finished the loan with 10 appearances.

 He signed for League Two club Wycombe Wanderers on a one-month youth loan on 1 January 2013, making his debut later that day as a 78th-minute substitute in a 1–0 defeat at home to Exeter City.
 Harriman's loan was extended on 29 January until the end of 2012–13, which he finished with 20 appearances.

 Harriman joined League One club Gillingham on 5 August 2013 on a 28-day emergency loan, which would be extended until January 2014.
 The loan was extended until the end of the season on 7 January 2014, having made 24 appearances up to that point in 2013–14.
 Harriman scored his first professional goal in a 2–0 win at home to Swindon Town on 18 January and completed the loan spell with one goal from 37 appearances.

 On 9 October 2014, Harriman joined League Two club Luton Town on a 28-day emergency loan.
 The loan was extended for a further month on 7 November, which would be extended for a third month on 8 December.
 Harriman scored his first goal for Luton in a 2–1 defeat away to Cambridge United in the FA Cup third round on 3 January 2015.
 His loan was extended until the end of 2014–15 on 16 January.
 Harriman scored Luton's second goal in a 2–0 victory at home to Stevenage on 2 May, though they missed out on the play-offs to finish the season in eighth place.
 He completed the loan spell with 39 appearances and two goals.